 Within our team, the trial is key.
-It’s not that we wouldn’t buy something that we had not already tried in our own environment, but the back-channel conversations would have to hit a very high bar and convince me that it was unequivocably the better solution.
+It’s not that we wouldn’t buy something that we had not already tried in our own environment, but the back-channel conversations would have to hit a very high bar and convince me that it was unequivocally the better solution.
 In creating evaluation criteria, we will dig into lots of blogs or references, but the references are mainly to show us use cases and give us ideas of what problems the solutions can solve.
 We’ll look closely at price and are comfortable taking a risk on an earlier stage solution if we feel that they will work hard to match their solution to our needs.
 We don’t really believe in the “next quarter” type of roadmaps as we’ve been in software long enough to know how that works.

-What do the best sales people do that helps you at any part of your buying process?
-What do you wish more sales people did?
+What do the best salespeople do that helps you at any part of your buying process?
+What do you wish more salespeople did?

 Meagen: I generally try to limit time with reps from vendors.
 I’m really over the gifs, funny lines, forwards of past emails, and all that.
 I can smell the tactics almost instantly, and delete them just as quickly.
 Good salespeople are able to “quarterback” and get me the resources I need.
 Sometimes that’s another CMO with a specific use case that I want to talk to, and sometimes it’s deeply technical resources for my team to work with.
-However, we usually have a very good idea what we want and how it fits in.
+However, we usually have a very good idea of what we want and how it fits in.
 The discussion on my business, my top 3 initiatives, etc, is just a waste of my time.

 Outside of that, it usually takes a warm intro.
 If something comes in from my trusted network, I’ll definitely take a look at it.

-You’ve touched on a lot of a important topics for sales.
+You’ve touched on a lot of important topics for sales.
 Overall, in your view, what’s most different about selling today than in years past?

 Meagen: Obviously we all learn a lot online.
 With that, and with access to a network of peers, the business world is becoming so much more transparent.
-It’s almost Yelp like right now, there’s no hiding.
-Customer experience matters, and your ability to deliver to other CMOs like me matters.
+It’s almost Yelp-like right now, there’s no hiding.
+Customer experience matters, and your ability to deliver to other CMOs like me, matters.
 Find a bottleneck that you solve or growth opportunity, solve it well enough for other CMOs that they’ll endorse you, and make it really easy for my team to prove that you can also provide growth ideas or solve that bottleneck for us.

 Thanks so much to Meagen for sharing some great insights into how she buys!